RGB-Tools/rgb-lib/README.md

 library can work without private keys, sign operations will need to be performed with another tool).

+Multisig wallets are supported: each cosigner uses rgb-lib with the same multisig setup and a separate singlesig wallet for signing.
+To coordinate cosigners (propose operations, review, approve or refuse them), use the [RGB multisig hub].
+See [Multisig][docs-multisig] for more info.

 N.B.: this library is still a work in progress and in its testing phase.
 Also, as long as the version is 0.*, API breaking changes should be expected.